shubhamnjain23/Hand-Guesture-Recognition/README.md

 # Steps to Develop Hand Gesture Recognition
 The steps are divided into the following three parts:
-1) Creating a dataset
+1) Generate and Prepare the Data
+2) Generate Features
-2) Training a CNN on the captured dataset
+3) Training a CNN on the captured dataset
-3) Predicting the data
+4) Predicting the data

 # Dataset Creation
 Used live feed from the video camera to create the dataset.